CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 </details>

 {% hint style="info" %}
-If this CUR data is only used by Kubecost, it is safe to expire or delete the objects after seven days of retention.
+If this CUR data is only used by nOps, it is safe to expire or delete the objects after seven days of retention.
 {% endhint %}

 AWS may take up to 24 hours to publish data.
 Wait until this is complete before continuing to the next step.

 While you wait, update the following configuration files:

-* Update your *cloud-integration.json* file by providing a `projectID` value, which will be the AWS payer account number where the CUR is located and where the Kubecost primary cluster is running.
+* Update your *cloud-integration.json* file by providing a `projectID` value, which will be the AWS payer account number where the CUR is located and where the nOps primary cluster is running.
 * Update your *iam-payer-account-cur-athena-glue-s2-access.json* file by replacing all instances of `CUR_BUCKET_NAME` to the name of the bucket you created for CUR data.

 ### Step 3: Setting up Athena